Turkey detains ministers' sons, businessmen in graft probe - sources

 Istanbul Governor Huseyin Avni Mutlu told reporters the investigation was continuing and he could not comment.
 Officials from Erdogan's ruling AK Party could not immediately be reached and police also declined to comment.

 The developments, and fears of a deepening political row, weighed on Turkish markets.
-The main stock index fell almost five percent, well below a 0.2 percent rise in the wider emerging markets index.
+The main stock index was down 2 percent at 73,350 points, well below a 0.19 percent rise in the wider emerging markets index.

 "These are fairly seismic developments.
 I guess inevitably people will link these to internal AK Party fissures and the battle between Erdogan supporters and the Gulen movement," said Timothy Ash, head of emerging markets research at Standard Bank.
 "The gloves will now be off."